Product

 Next step

-If your learning does not fit neatly into flashcards, RepeatFlow gives it a review schedule.
+If your learning does not fit neatly into isolated flashcards, RepeatFlow gives the Material a review schedule.